omyogi/tributepage/README.md

-**Note:** Ignore the images as they are here as i wanted them to line in my project.
+**Note:** Ignore the images as they are here as i wanted them to link in some other project.

 This is a tribute page which pay tribute to our first Nobel prize winner in Physics- C.V Raman.
 Hope you like it!!